kakafei/akka/akka-docs/rst/java/persistence-query.rst

   on relational databases, yet may be hard to implement efficiently on plain key-value datastores.

-In the example below we query all events which have been tagged (we assume this was performed by the write-side using an :ref:`EventAdapter <event-adapters-java>`, or that the journal is smart enough that it can figure out what we mean by this tag - for example if the journal stored the events as json it may try to find those with the field ``tag`` set to this value etc.).
+In the example below we query all events which have been tagged (we assume this was performed by the write-side using an :ref:`EventAdapter <event-adapters-lambda>`, or that the journal is smart enough that it can figure out what we mean by this tag - for example if the journal stored the events as json it may try to find those with the field ``tag`` set to this value etc.).

 .. includecode:: code/docs/persistence/PersistenceQueryDocTest.java#events-by-tag